8base/sdk/packages/api-token-auth-client/README.md

 ### ApiTokenAuthClient

-Create instacne of the api token auth client
+Create instance of the api token auth client

 #### Parameters